tsagkas/tsagkas.github.io/_portfolio/Hand-Gesture-Recognition.md

 calibration, we developed a sizeable sEMG dataset.
-Our dataset, MyoUP, was inspired by the Ninapro dataset and all of the recorded hand-gestures, are identical to some of the Ninapro (http://ninaweb.hevs.ch).
+Our dataset, MyoUP, was inspired by the Ninapro dataset and all of the recorded hand-gestures, are identical to some of the <a href="http://ninaweb.hevs.ch">Ninapro</a>.
 The recording device we used was the Myo Armband, by Thalmic labs.
 The Myo Armband is a relatively cheap and easy-to-wear device, with a sampling frequency of 200Hz and 8 dry sEMG channels